SeoMix/seokey-free/readme.txt

-=== SEOKEY - SEO audit and optimization ===
+=== SEOKEY - SEO Audit, Optimizations and Tools ===
 Author: SEOKEY
 Contributors: seokey, seomix, confridin
 Donate link: https://www.seo-key.com/
 Tags: seo audit, seo, search engine, google, content analysis, schema, référencement, breadcrumbs, référencement naturel, indexation, crawl, rich snippets, serp, search engine, search engine optimization, alternative text, redirection
 Requires at least: 5.5
-Tested up to: 6.2
+Tested up to: 6.2.2
 Requires PHP: 7.2
-Stable tag: 1.6.2
+Stable tag: 1.6.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-SEOKEY the simplest and most effective Search Engine Audit and Optimization plugin for WordPress.
-SEO has never been so easy with SEOKEY !
+SEOKEY: the simplest and most effective SEO plugin for WordPress

 == Description ==

-New in 1.6: multilingual compatibility with WPML and Polylang + compatibility with DIVI, Elementor and WooCommerce
+**New in 1.6:** multilingual compatibility with WPML and Polylang + compatibility with DIVI, Elementor and WooCommerce.

+**Coming soon in 1.7:** Major SEO audit improvement for both Free and PRO versions.

-## SEOKEY: the simplest and most effective SEO plugin
+### SEOKEY: the simplest and most effective SEO plugin

+SEOKEY's goal is simple: **to make SEO easier for everyone**.

+Since 2008, we have been improving our SEO expertise for all types of websites: B2C or B2B, for small websites or large international corporations.
+When it comes to WordPress, we made a straightforward observation: **current SEO plugins are too complex, they don't guide users in their next actions, and the have a number of technical SEO weaknesses**.

+SEOKEY Free contains everything you need to manage your SEO: meta tags, redirects, alt editor, and much more.
+With the <a href="https://www.seo-key.com">SEOKEY PRO plugin</a>, go even further with an enhanced audit, Google bot monitoring, and Search Console connection.

+SEOKEY is the **all-in-one plugin to rank higher in search engine, audit your content, and determine the NEXT action you should take**.

+### Why SEOKEY is different?

 We give you all the keys to succeed:

-- A unique **global SEO audit tool**
+- A unique **global SEO audit tool** with real SEO advice
 - **Automatic technical optimizations** without frustrating options
+- A complete **SEO toolbox** (redirections, ALT editor, etc.)
 - A really **easy-to-use interface**
-- A complete **SEO toolbox** (redirections, ALT editor, etc.)

-### SEO audit
+### WordPress SEO audit

+#### Global SEO audit
 There is no point in getting tips on a single content if you don't have the whole picture.
 With SEOKEY, you can **audit all your content in one go** to improve your visibility in Google and other Search Engines!

-And when you edit a specific content, we also provide you with a full SEO content analysis.
+You can then easily consult all your SEO issues, or see at a glance which content is causing the most problems.

+#### Advice with real SEO data in SEOKEY PRO
-With PRO version, we go even further with a more detailed analysis of 100% of your content : we give you a **main directive based on real traffic data**: optimize, change the keyword to target, do nothing, wait, etc.
+With PRO version, we go even further with a more detailed analysis of 100% of your content: we give you a **main directive based on real traffic data**: optimize, change the keyword to target, do nothing, wait, etc.

+SEOKEY PRO is the only SEO plugin providing a global SEO audit based on real trafic data!

+#### Individual SEO audit
+When you edit a specific content in WordPress, we also provide you with a full SEO content analysis.

+With PRO version, we also display your SEO data for each content: clics, impressions, visible keywords count

 ### Automatic SEO technical optimizations

 In WordPress, many SEO optimizations should be active by default.
 This is our belief as SEO experts since 2008.
-So why would we force you to check and fill in some options when they should already be active?
+So why would we force you to check and fill in some options when they should always be active?

-That's why **SEOKEY automatically deploys SEO improvements without any clicks**: we clean your <head>, we disable date archives, we redirect attachment pages and so on.
+That's why **SEOKEY automatically deploys SEO improvements without any clicks**: we clean your <head>, we disable date archives, we redirect attachment pages, we convert 404 erros on old cache files to 410, and so on.

 Need more information about it?
 Check here all our <a href="https://www.seo-key.com/features/optimizations/">SEO optimizations</a>

 ### Easy-to-use interface

 Unlike other SEO plugins, SEOKEY's interface is by far the simplest one.
 We've removed all unnecessary options, and simplified the ones that will really improve your visibility.

-The result: you'll be able to configure and use SEOKEY much faster than with any other SEO plugin.
+The result: you can configure and use SEOKEY much faster than with any other SEO plugin.

+With our global and individual content analysis, you'll be able to correct all your content immediately!

 ### SEO toolbox (redirections, ALT editor, etc.)

-With free version, SEOKEY provides you with all features needed in SEO, without installing third-party plugins or the need to upgrade to the PRO version.
+SEOKEY provides you with all basic features needed in SEO, without installing third-party plugins or the need to upgrade to the PRO version.

 SEOKEY offers a complete WordPress SEO toolbox:

 - easily manage your **301 redirects**
 - an **alternative text editor** to modify them all in one place (and we use these new ALT texts to fix images without one within your contents)
 - 100% automatic generation of your **schema.org markup** (Local Business, Organization or Person, Breadcrumbs, Website)
-- we create **new management pages for your Post Type archives** if you have one (for example, your shop product page with Woocommerce)
+- we create **new management pages for your Post Type archives** if you have any (for example, your shop product page with Woocommerce)

-### PRO VERSION
+- fast and reliable XML sitemap files for all Search engines (Google, Bing and the others).
+We physically create these files to boost crawling and indexing speed!

+### SEOKEY WordPress SEO Plugin: The PRO version to take you even further!

+With SEOKEY PRO, our audit is more in-depth with a much more in-depth analysis of your content.

+In just a few clicks, create and connect to Google's search console to retrieve your real traffic data and automatically submit your sitemap files.

-With SEOKEY PRO, our audit is more in-depth with a much more thorough analysis of your content, and better advice with data from your Search Console telling you exactly what you need to do !
+SEOKEY PRO also improves our advice for each content with data from your Search Console telling you exactly what you need to do!

-SEOKEY PRO will also warn you in case of **404 error** detected by Google or **when WordPress generates an automatic 301 redirect** behind your back.
+With this enhanced version, we will also warn you in case of **404 error** detected by Google or **when WordPress generates an automatic 301 redirect** behind your back.
+With a simple clic, you can fix them!

 ### Our SEO plugin summarized ?